ValtteriAho/Hassio_Parmair/README.md

 ## Development

 This integration follows Home Assistant's development guidelines and uses:
-- `pymodbus 3.7.4` for Modbus communication
+- `pymodbus` (tested with 3.11.x bundled in Home Assistant 2025.12) for Modbus communication
 - `DataUpdateCoordinator` for efficient data fetching (30-second polling)
 - Config flow for user-friendly setup
 - Proper error handling and retry logic